 Juvenile Law (2 cr.)
-DN842 Administration of juvenile justice; the juvenile court system; substantive and procedural law concerning juvenile delinquency and dependent and neglected children; and the role of juvenile court personnel and agencies related to the juvenile justice system.
-Professor Kerr
+DN842 Administration of juvenile justice; the juvenile court system; substantive and procedural law concerning

 Land Use Planning (2 cr.)
 DN740 A study of theoretical and practical problems of private and public controls on the use, development and distribution of land.
 Among the topics covered are nuisance, planning and subdivisions controls, zoning, building codes, environmental and aesthetic regulations.
 Professor Poland